malkier/kythera-dev/doc/events.md

 There is a somewhat special event, called `:exit`.
 It is special in the sense that the event queue runner looks specifically for it and runs every other event in the queue first, then runs the exit handlers, and then asks the main loop to exit.
-The exit event exits to allow you to clean things up (close files, save things, etc.).
+The exit event exists to allow you to clean things up (close files, save things, etc.).
 When the main loop is asked to exit, it makes a note of this request and goes ahead and runs through the IO loop one more time in order for any socket-dependent events added by exit handlers to run (such as